Morocco, Tunisia take different paths to World Cup

 Summary

-The "Atlas Lions" are going back to the tournament for the first time since 1998 after finishing with 12 points, having not conceded a goal during the six-match group campaign.
+The "Atlas Lions" are going back to the tournament for the first time since 1998 after they finished with 12 points, having not conceded a goal during the six-match group campaign.

 With second-place Democratic Republic of Congo netting twice in stoppage time to defeat Guinea 3-1 in Kinshasa, only one point separated the top two.